Atakule

-In Turkish, the word ata means "ancestor" (or "father" in Old Turkic), which is often used as a nickname (Ata) for Mustafa Kemal Atatürk, the founder and first President of the Republic of Turkey; while the Turkish word kule means "tower".
+The Turkish word ata means "ancestor" (or "father" in Old Turkic), which is often used as a nickname (Ata) for Mustafa Kemal Atatürk, the founder and first President of the Republic of Turkey; while the word kule means "tower".

 Atrium shopping mall

 The shopping mall adjacent to the tower, Atrium, was also opened on 13 October 1989.
 It was the first modern mall in Ankara and the second in Turkey after Galleria in Istanbul, which was opened in 1987.
 The shopping mall was closed due to loss of popularity in the face of competition from an increasing number of more modern shopping malls in the city.
-It is now demolished and being rebuilt as a contemporary style shopping mall.
+It was demolished and rebuilt as a contemporary style shopping mall.
+Atakule shopping mall reopened on 29 October 2018, combining its original character with modern architecture, design, and technology, reflecting the international character of Ankara.